 I believe many carb adjustment problems on these tractors are caused by the IDLE SPEED being set too fast.
 Many people are used to automobile engines that typically idle around 800 RPM.
 At 800 RPM the IDLE MIXTURE screw on the Ford 8N Tractor is almost useless.
 You can turn it all the way in or all the way out with very little noticable effect on the engine.
 The IDLE MIXTURE screw is useless until you get the IDLE SPEED backed down to a slow idle of around 450-500 RPM.
 My initial bench setting should idle at around 800-RPM.
 I do this on-purpose so I know the engine will start and run on just the MAIN MIXTURE adjustment when I first crank it up.
 That way I can do most of my initial engine break-in on a new rebuilt engine before I make final adjustments to the carb.

-So, once you have your engine warmed up, and running well on the main mixture, move the throttle lever is all the way to the idle position and start backing-off on the IDLE SPEED screw until you get in the neighborhood of 450-500 RPM, then try adjusting the IDLE MIXTURE screw.
+So, once you have your engine warmed up, and running well on the main mixture, move the throttle lever is all the way to the idle position and start backing-off the IDLE SPEED screw until you get in the neighborhood of 450-500 RPM, then try adjusting the IDLE MIXTURE screw.
 The correct procedure is to simply turn the IDLE MIXTURE screw in until the engine stumbles (too rich) then back out until the engine runs good.
 When you do that the idle will usually be a little higher.
-So you have to go back and turn the IDLE SPEED screw out a bit more, then readjust the IDLE MIXTURE screw again.
-Do that about 3 or 4 times and you should be able to get the tractor worked down to a slow idle between 400 and 450 RPM.
-Some engines will go all the way down to 400-RPM.
-Others seem to be happier with the IDLE SPEED around 450-RPM.
-Either way, when you get it right, the engine should accelerate smoothly, without smoke, as you advance the throttle lever from idle to full throttle.
+Turn the IDLE SPEED screw out a bit more, then readjust the IDLE MIXTURE screw again.
+Do that about 3 or 4 times to get the tractor worked down to a slow idle between 450 and 500 RPM.
+Some engines will go all the way down to 400 RPM, but I feel that makes them too easy to stall.
+Properly tuned, the engine should accelerate smoothly, without smoke, as you advance the throttle lever from idle to full throttle.
 Please keep in mind that you are not working on a race car.
 Instant responsivness to sudden throttle movement is not normal operation.
 You just want smooth acceleration and deceleration when the throttle setting is changed.

 For most chores you can pretty much ignore the MAIN MIXTURE adjustment and leave it at 1 to 1-1/2 turns out from the bottom (3 turns for Zenith).
 The directions in the manual for adjusting the MAIN MIXTURE screw are a bit awkward.
-Sounds simple at first, since it is almost exactly the same as for the idle mixture screw, "Turn the adjustment screw in until the engine just begins to lose power, then turn the screw out until the power picks up and the engine runs smoothly."
+Sounds simple at first.
+It is almost exactly the same as for the idle mixture screw, "Turn the adjustment screw in until the engine just begins to lose power, then turn the screw out until the power picks up and the engine runs smoothly."
 Simple, Right?
-The only problem is they want you to do this with the engine running at governed speed under full load!
-I have not figured out how to crawl up on the hood to adjust the throttle while pulling a plow in second gear!
-"Ok son, hang on up there while I git her moving and try not to fall off while you turn that there screw."
+The only problem is they want you to do this with the engine running at governed speed under full load.
+I have not figured out how to crawl up on the hood to adjust the throttle while pulling a plow in second gear.
+"Ok son, hang on up there while I git her moving and try not to fall off while you turn that thar screw."

 If you cannot get any adjustability out of the idle mixture screw, then you probably have a blocked idle passage or vacuum leak that is throwing everything off.
 It may be time for a carb rebuild.

 If my engine hesitates or backfires under load (too lean), I just stop and get off, turn the MAIN MIXTURE screw out about 1/8 of a turn, get back on, and try it for a while.
-You should not need to open the MAIN MIXTURE screw past a total of 1-3/4 turns out from the bottom (More like 4 turns max for the Zenith).
+You should not need to open the MAIN MIXTURE screw past a total of 1-3/4 turns out from the bottom (The Zenith may need a little more).
 Remember the adjustment for the IDLE MIXTURE screw and the MAIN MIXTURE screws are different.
 The MAIN MIXTURE screw is the more normal, in for LEAN, out for RICH.